the-fab-cube/flesh-and-blood-cards/README.md

 Similarly, a set is unique based on a setcode + name, and can have multiple editions, but is considered to be 1 entry within the CSV.

 ## Contributing
 If you would like to contribute, please take a look at the format below to see how various CSV fields should be formatted, and then open a PR for any changes you'd like to make.

+I have LibreOffice files in the repo for easy editing in open-office.
+It is okay if you do not use them, I will update them with any changes other people make without using LibreOffice, but they are there for convenience.
+To use them, just open the .ods file and edit, and then when done, export the file as a .csv to the csvs folder with Save As, making sure to choose Tabs as the delimiter and " as the string indicator.

 ## Generate HTML Viewable CSVs

 ### Install csvtotable
 `pyenv install`

 `pyenv exec pip install --upgrade csvtotable`

 ### Serve a specific file